 Once a proper diagnosis has been made, your CCK physician will discuss with you appropriate treatment options and create a plan that is right for you.
-These options are influenced greatly on several factors, including your specific type of cancer, the staging of your cancer, your overall health condition and the goals of treatment.
+These options are influenced greatly by several factors, including your specific type of cancer, the staging of your cancer, your overall health condition and the goals of treatment.

 What Is Cancer?